learningbyplaying/aws-cloudformation-learning-series/app/s3-cli/readme.md

-# Creating a simple S3 bucket from cli
+# Usign Cloudformation to create a S3 bucket with CLI

 ## 1. Create a User IAM: